orolle/vertx-facebook-connector/README.md

 This module does not support the graph api from facebook to access the open graph.
 Graph api is planed in future versions.

+# Access Token

+This module needs an access token from facebook.
+For testing you could get an access token easily from [Facebooks API Explorer](https://developers.facebook.com/tools/explorer?method=GET&path=me).
+Be aware the token could time out and needs enough rights to access the data.
+Last but not least facebooks documentation is your friend.

 ## FQL

 Use FQL to get data from facebook.